mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the set of identities attested by the credential in the new LeafNode is acceptable relative to the identities attested by the old credential.

-* Verify that the signature on the LeafNode is valid using the public key in the LeafNode's credential
+* Verify that the signature on the LeafNode is valid using `signature_key`.

 * Verify that the LeafNode is compatible with the group's parameters.
 If the GroupContext has a `required_capabilities` extension, then the required